Back to overview

 What we publish vs. what's quoted

 Net rate cards are not published publicly; they're contracted.
-The tour package pricing page shows the Baku-only sample net rates.
+The tour package pricing page shows the Baku-only sample net rates, and our net-rate and B2B pricing guide explains how the structure works.
 For the full 3-city contracted rates, operator partners reach out through the Azerbaijan DMC page with their volume + market specifics.

 Should you use one DMC or contract each country directly?